Biogenics

 For most of his professional life, Dr. Jacobs has been involved with a group of diseases that are the most frustrating within the field of pulmonary medicine, the idiopathic interstitial lung diseases.
 By investigating the environments of these patients, Dr. Jacobs has shown that most of these difficult problems are caused by exposure to organic dusts within closed spaces, usually the home.
 This publication has been selected by the pulmonary journal, Chest, as the second most important work on interstitial lung disease in the recent past.
 Dr. Jacobs has several publications concerning these problems.
 He has been honored with a lifetime achievement award for his work with patients with these disorders by the San Antonio Business Journal in collaboration with University Health System, University of the Incarnate Word, and others.

-Dr. Jacobs is the managing partner of a busy clinical practice of allergy and asthma management with thousands of patients.
+Dr. Jacobs was formerly the managing partner of a busy clinical practice of allergy and asthma management with thousands of patients.
 He, along with his wife and children, established Biogenics Research Institute for the study of allergic, immunologic, and chronic respiratory tract diseases.
-This institute is considered one of the top 4 research sites for clinical drug trials in respiratory tract diseases in the United States.
+This institute is considered one of the top research sites for clinical drug trials in respiratory tract diseases in the United States.

 Dr. Jacobs continues to work very hard to maintain an excellence in the field of allergy, asthma, and clinical immunology in the clinical and research settings.
 He expects similar efforts from those around him.